Last Updated on October 25, 2022 by Griselda M.

 A popular nontoxic sealant for terracotta pots is called Universal Terra Cotta Sealer.
 It uses vinyl latex emulsion which creates a waterproof clay pot.
 What makes it a great choice is that it is odorless, non-toxic, and quite affordable.

 However, we advise that you let your pots dry after a few hours.
-Then it is totally safe for plants and sealed from moisture for many years.
+Then it is safe for plants and sealed from moisture for many years.

 Importance Of Waterproofing Clay Pots

 Waterproofing clay pots help keep moisture away.
-This is totally useful especially if you are creating flower pots from terracotta.
+This is useful especially if you are creating flower pots from terracotta.
 Waterproofing clay pots are more common when you make pots with odd shapes.

 A rose-style pot, for example, measuring 6” x 8” for large plants would need to be sealed.
 This promotes healthy root activity for the plants and provides better insulation.
 The following are more benefits of sealing your terracotta pots.